-- Squeeze some glow in the dark gel into the bottom of your jar.
+- Squeeze some glow in the dark gel into the bottom of the jar.
 We used about one ounce of glow in the dark gel in a 32 ounce jar.

 - Add enough warm water to dissolve all of the glow in the dark gel.
-You only want your jar to be about 1/4-1/3 full of water/gel so adjust your measurements as needed.
+The jar should be about 1/4-1/3 full of water.

-- Add some glow in the dark glitter, if desired.
+- Add some glow in the dark glitter.
 This just adds a little bit more glow in the dark sparkle!

-- Add the baby oil to the jar, leaving several inches empty at the top.
+- Pour baby oil to the jar, leaving several inches empty at the top.

-The Science of the Glow in the Dark Lava Lamp
+The Science Behind the Glow in the Dark Lava Lamp

 First, the glow in the dark component.
 We saw when we made glow in the dark window gel clings that everything that glows in the dark is made up of little chemicals called phosphors that emit energy in the form of light.
 They will glow in the dark as often as you charge them up in the light!

 Next, why don’t water and oil mix?
 The simple answer is that they are made of different chemical bonds.
 No matter how hard you stir, water and oil will never mix together.
-If you want more in-depth answers and examples of this check out the Color Bombs experiment or our classic Lava Lamp/Density experiment!
+If you want more in-depth answers and examples of this check out this cool oil and water experiment or our classic Lava Lamp/Density experiment!

 Last, what is the chemical reaction that happens when you drop Alka-Seltzer into the glow in the dark lava lamp?
 What makes the glowing layer bubble up?

 We know that both glow in the dark gel and Alka-Seltzer dissolve in the water layer (on the bottom) because they are made of the same kinds of chemical bonds.
 As the Alka-Seltzer dissolves a reaction between an acid and a base happens, causing carbon dioxide to bubble up through the oil layer.
 This is the fun chemical reaction you can see!
-We used these same materials and this same chemical reaction to blast off film canister rockets, which the kids LOVED!
+We used this same chemical reaction to paint with film canister rockets, which the kids LOVED!